FryingDutch/DoubleDutch/README.md

 n myServerName
 ```
 - **Precision:** this effects the amount of time a thread sleeps(ms) in between cycles.
- Specifically where a request is waiting for a lock to be possibly freed and in the dedicated thread that checks the lifetimes of the current locks.
+ Specifically when a request is waiting for a lock to be freed and in the dedicated thread that checks the lifetimes of the locks.
 By default this is 333ms.
 ```bash
 p 333